bhk/minion/minion.md

 inherited, and the inheritance chain for `CC`.

+### `make graph`

+The `graph` targets draws a textual representation of the dependency tree for the default target.
+Use `make Graph(INSTANCE)` to see the dependencies of some other given instance.

 ## Exported Definitions

 Minion defines a number of variables and functions for use by user Makefiles